 Dinner parties are great and all, but they can be a lot of work.
 An easier but just as elegant option?
 A stress-free brunch consisting of a mimosa bar, a selection of bagels and spreads, and an array of delicious pastries.
 Since everything can be prepped in advance (including the killer playlist), all you need to do once guests arrive is enjoy the party.

 4. Try an Escape Room

 There’s nothing like being locked in a room alongside your best friends with just 60 minutes to escape.
 Seriously, it’s a great bonding experience.
-The classic escape room is always a good time, but we’re also fans of a themed experience (like a Downton Abbey escape room or a royal affair).
+The classic escape room is always a good time, but we’re also fans of a themed experience.

 5. Visit a Theme Park